gather-ai/gather-ai.github.io/_posts/2022-10-19-federated-learning-iot-part-2.md

 )
 ```

 Now, everything is ready for starting.
 On your laptop, run the server, and on each device, run the client.
 As you can see, I use `wandb` to log all metrics during training.
-This is what they look like:
+This is what they look like after 100 rounds:
 {: style="text-align: justify;"}

 <figure class="align-center">